Sociology of Ruptures and Futures: Communities, Change, and Continuity

 • Human impacts and environmental ruptures

-• Ruptures in Migration
+• Ruptures in migration

 • Political continuities, rupture, and change

-Call for Submissions of Sociological Creative Works
+Sociological Creative Works

 How can Philippine Sociology remain relevant and impactful in a society that is suspicious of social scientific thought and dismissive of discourse?